 = “ (left smart quote)

-Use the Character Map app to find and copy special characters.
+Character Map: Use the Character Map app to browse, select, and copy special characters.

 Example: Option + Shift + Hyphen